cerner/terra-core/packages/terra-detail-view/docs/README.md

 # Terra Detail View

 The Detail View component allows you to create a view with text at different levels of importance.
-A detail view can contain a title, subtitles, info, and a list of elements that can display information at a more detailed level.
+A detail view can contain a title, subtitles, a data visualization, and a list of elements that can display information at a more detailed level.

 ## Getting Started